opf/openproject-avatars/README.md

 To install the OpenProject Avatars plugin you need to add the following line to the `Gemfile.plugins` in your OpenProject folder (if you use a different OpenProject version than OpenProject 7, adapt `:branch => "stable/7"` to your OpenProject version):

-`gem "openproject-avatars", git: "https://github.com/opf/openproject-avatars", :branch => "stable/7"`
+`gem "openproject-avatars", git: "https://github.com/opf/openproject-avatars", :branch => "stable/8"`

 Afterwards, run:

 `bundle install`

+When in development environment: To link this plugin for Angular, run this command from the OpenProject root directory:

+`./bin/setup_dev`

 Deinstallation
 --------------